 The Global Pluralism Award jury is comprised of international experts from various disciplines related to pluralism.
-Jurors have championed the values upon which the Award is founded: appreciation for human diversity and promotion of more inclusive societies.
+Jurors have championed the values upon which the Award is founded: respect for human diversity and promotion of more inclusive societies.

 The Rt.
 Hon.
 Joe Clark | Canada – Chair